 There’s no denying that both cars are an excellent choice if you’re looking for an upmarket small SUV.
 For sheer practicality, the Q3 is the one to go for.
 But if you’re looking for a car that you can really unwind in after a long day in the office, we’d say get the X1.

 It’s a draw - sorry.
 We’re not always this indecisive, though.
-Check out our BMW 3 Series vs Audi A4 for something a little more conclusive.
-Or, for a comparison that’s a little more ‘out there’, check out our Seat Leon vs Audi A3 showdown.
-If you want to witness some friendly family rivalry, our Audi Q2 vs Q3 showcases a true crossover SUV comparison.
-Our Audi Q3 alternatives and Audi Q3 Sportback review may help make your decision easier.
+For a comparison that’s a little more ‘out there’, check out our Seat Leon vs Audi A3 showdown or if you want to witness some friendly family rivalry, our Audi Q2 vs Q3 showcases a true crossover SUV comparison.